ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: codeblock}

-Set the variable `global.main` to the main function of the Action.
+Set the variable `global.main` to the main function of the action.

 From the previous example:
 ```javascript